 Explanation of the Groundwater Database (GWDB)

 The Texas Water Development Board (TWDB) Groundwater Database (GWDB) represents many years of collection efforts.
-As of March, 2013, it contains information for nearly 140,000 sites and includes data on water wells, springs, oil/gas tests (that were originally intended to be or were converted to water wells), water levels, and water quality.
-The purpose of the TWDB's data collection efforts over the years has been to gain representative information about aquifers in the state in order to support water planning from the local to a more regional perspective.
-Although the nomenclature for a water well identification number, or "state well number," may have promoted the impression that all water wells ever drilled in the state should be assigned such an identification number (and, by extension, reside in the TWDB's database), TWDB employees responsible for the creation of the database did not intend that such a capture of information occur or believe it desirable.
-The wells in the database represent less than 10 percent of the wells that actually exist in Texas.
+As of May, 2023, it contains information for over 141,000 sites and includes data on water wells, springs, oil/gas tests (that were originally intended to be, or were converted to, water wells), water levels, and water quality.
+The purpose of the TWDB's data collection efforts over the years has been to gain representative information about aquifers in the state to support water planning from the local to a more regional perspective.
+Although the nomenclature for a water well identification number, or "state well number", may have promoted the impression that all water wells ever drilled in the state should be assigned such an identification number (and, by extension, reside in the TWDB's database), the database was not designed for that purpose.
+The wells in the database represent less than 10 percent of the wells that exist in Texas.

-TWDB estimates that between 1.35 and 1.5 million wells have been drilled in Texas since 1900 (Pie chart showing well records in Texas).
+TWDB estimates that about 1.75 million wells have been drilled in Texas since 1900 (Pie chart showing well records in Texas).
 Approximately 800,000 water wells, drilled between 1962 and 2002, have scanned driller's logs and are accessible in the Texas Commission on Environmental Quality's Water Well Report Viewer.
 However, these wells have not been located precisely or accurately because many are denoted only with a hand-drawn sketch or on a small county road map, if the location is indicated at all.
 No more images are being added to this viewer.

-The Submitted Driller's Reports (SDR) Database, in existence since 2002, contains the drill reports (and logs) that drillers are required, by the State, to file upon completion of water well drilling since drillers began using the application in 2002.
+The Submitted Driller's Reports (SDR) Database, in existence since 2002, contains the well and plug reports that drillers are required, by the State, to file upon completion of water well drilling since drillers began using the application in 2002.
 This database continues to experience fast growth as the percentage of drillers registering online increases.
-Currently, TWDB is adding records of wells and springs (whether newly drilled or existing) to the GWDB at a slower rate than occurs in the SDR due to a number of different reasons.
+Currently, TWDB is adding records of wells and springs (whether newly drilled or existing) to the GWDB at a slower rate than occurs in the SDR due to several different reasons.
 Drilling is a commercial activity that has not abated in the past fifty years in Texas.
 Drillers are required to file information about wells they drill that they believe to be correct with no additional oversight, whereas data entered in the GWDB are subjected to more rigorous Quality Assurance/Quality Control by a limited number of State employees and/or staff in cooperating local groundwater districts and the US Geological Survey.

-Developing the GWDB in the mid-1980s required the review of all reports and paper files to ensure that all pertinent site data for water wells, springs, and oil tests were entered in the database.
+Developing the GWDB in the mid-1980s required the review of reports and paper files to ensure that all pertinent site data for water wells, springs, and oil tests were entered in the database.
 However, data from many primary sources of information, particularly old Bulletins and Miscellaneous reports, have not been entered.
-The table that follows this explanation lists which counties have had data entered from older reports (and at what percent, if appropriate), and which have not.
-It also lists which counties have had water quality data reviewed.

 To download the most recent copy of the GWDB or to view GWDB reports, click here.